natashaagaro/customer-insight-power-bi-dashboard/README.md

 ## Files in this Repository
 * `dashboard.pbix`: The source Power BI file containing the data model and visual layouts.
-* `assets/`: Screenshots of the live dashboard views.
+* `assets`: Screenshots of the live dashboard views.